St Oran's Chapel

 St Oran's Chapel (Odhráin/Orain/Odran) is a medieval chapel located on the island of Iona in the Inner Hebrides off the west coast of Scotland.
 Built in the 12th century, the chapel was dedicated to St Oran.
-St Oran's Chapel was a ruin until the chapel was restored during the same time as Iona Abbey.
+St Oran's Chapel was in ruins until it was restored at the same time as Iona Abbey.
 The chapel is protected as a part of the Iona monastic settlement scheduled monument.

 Burial ground

 The burial ground surrounding the chapel is known as Reilig Òdhrain.